Easy Oven Roasted Broccoli

 How to Season Roasted Broccoli

-The second thing I love about roasted broccoli are all the different ways you can season it.
-The sky is the limit here, which means I can eat it every day without ever feeling like I’m eating the same thing!
-Here are some of my favorite seasonings to add to roasted broccoli:
+I love roasted broccoli because there are so many different ways you can season it.
+The sky is the limit here, which means you can eat it every day without ever feeling like you’re eating the same thing!
+Here are some of my favorite seasonings to add to oven roasted broccoli:

 • Steak seasoning